-There are several conditions that affect how a cartridge reacts when fired including: chamber/throat dimensions, chamber conditions, how a cartridge is loaded and the components used, to name a few.
-Generally, the firing pin strikes the fully seated primer and shoves the cartridge forward until the rim makes firm contact with the rim seat.
-As the primer ignites, the force from the primer alone is more than sufficient to drive it backward out of the primer pocket until it contacts the breechblock resulting in primer setback unless the case stretches back, contacts the breechblock and reseats the primer flush with the rear of the case head.
+There are several conditions that affect how a cartridge reacts when fired including: chamber/throat dimensions, chamber conditions, how a cartridge is loaded and the components used.
+Generally, assuming the bullet nose is not pressed into the leade, when the firing pin strikes the fully seated primer the cartridge is shoved forward until the rim makes firm contact with the rim seat.
+As the primer ignites, the force from the primer alone is more than sufficient to driveit backward out of the primer pocket until it contacts the breechblock resulting in primer setsback the amount of the head clearance.
 The primer explosion simultaneously forces the rear of the powder column forward and ignites it.
 As the powder ignites and chamber pressure increases, the case expands and the bullet obturates (expands in diameter and shortens slightly), “locking” the case against the chamber walls prior to moving forward.
+Under full pressure the cases stretches back some, contacts the breechblock and reseats the primer flush with the rear of the case head.
+If the cartridge overall length (COAL) is such that the bullet nose is pressed into the leade than head clearance is eliminated and the primer has no room to setback.

 If an UPW is used to cover the flash hole, the primer explosion forces the wad forward.
 The primer flame jets around the wad, igniting the powder.
 Relatively thin (0.004” or less) paper UPWs will usually be burned up by the primer flame and/or burning powder.
 Thicker UPWs will be scorched but remain intact and either remain in the case, be sucked into the bore or completely out the barrel by the pressure differential as the bullet moves forward.
 A primer will generally not “punch through” a UPW thicker than 0.004” or so.
 Remember, these observations are based on using relatively mild large pistol primers, but I would expect similar results from "hotter" primers.
 If an OPW is used, the wad is seated and supported by the bottom of the primer pocket.
 Due to primer pocket limitations the OPW is typically no more than 0.008” thick when used with large pistol primers in rifle cartridges.
 Since the OPW cannot move forward the primer explosion will pierce the wad igniting the powder.